Thermoregulation

 Thermoregulation is the ability of an organism to keep its body temperature within certain boundaries, even when the surrounding temperature is very different.
 A thermoconforming organism, by contrast, simply adopts the surrounding temperature as its own body temperature, thus avoiding the need for internal thermoregulation.
 The internal thermoregulation process is one aspect of homeostasis: a state of dynamic stability in an organism's internal conditions, maintained far from thermal equilibrium with its environment (the study of such processes in zoology has been called physiological ecology).

 If the body is unable to maintain a normal temperature and it increases significantly above normal, a condition known as hyperthermia occurs.
-Humans may also experience lethal hyperthermia when the wet bulb temperature is sustained above 35 °C for six hours.
+Humans may experience lethal hyperthermia when the wet bulb temperature is sustained above 35 °C for six hours.
 Work in 2022 established by experiment that a wet-bulb temperature exceeding 30.55 °C caused uncompensable heat stress in young, healthy adult humans.
 The opposite condition, when body temperature decreases below normal levels, is known as hypothermia.
 It results when the homeostatic control mechanisms of heat within the body malfunction, causing the body to lose heat faster than producing it.
 Normal body temperature is around 37 °C (98.6 °F), and hypothermia sets in when the core body temperature gets lower than 35 °C. Usually caused by prolonged exposure to cold temperatures, hypothermia is usually treated by methods that attempt to raise the body temperature back to a normal range.

 It was not until the introduction of thermometers that any exact data on the temperature of animals could be obtained.
 It was then found that local differences were present, since heat production and heat loss vary considerably in different parts of the body, although the circulation of the blood tends to bring about a mean temperature of the internal parts.
-Hence it is important to identify the parts of the body that most closely reflect the temperature of the internal organs.
+Hence, it is important to identify the parts of the body that most closely reflect the temperature of the internal organs.
 Also, for such results to be comparable, the measurements must be conducted under comparable conditions.
 The rectum has traditionally been considered to reflect most accurately the temperature of internal parts, or in some cases of sex or species, the vagina, uterus or bladder.
 Some animals undergo one of various forms of dormancy where the thermoregulation process temporarily allows the body temperature to drop, thereby conserving energy.
 Examples include hibernating bears and torpor in bats.